ZipRecruiter vs Monster: Price, Features & What’s Best

 Takeaway: Both Monster and ZipRecruiter have limited applicant tracking features.
 ZipRecruiter, however, is easier to integrate as it allows direct integrations with 45 applicant tracking system providers compared to Monster’s Application Programming Interface (API) offering.

-Monster’s resume comparison function stands out.
-It lets you make side-by-side comparisons of up to five resumes.
+Monster’s resume comparison function stands out by letting you make side-by-side comparisons of up to five resumes.
 You can also sort candidates into folders.
 Like ZipRecruiter, it has pre-screening questions, ratings, and notes.
 Although ZipRecruiter has more ATS integrations, you can integrate Monster with other applicant trackers.

 Basic reports | 1 | 10 |